-In 2015, Hochman developes an auto-immune condition affecting his left hand.
-He decides to pursue his longstanding interest in conducting, studying with Alan Gilbert at Juilliard where he is granted the Bruno Walter Scholarship and the Charles Schiff Award.
-He assists Louis Langrée, Paavo Järvi, and

-Edo De Waart and creates the Roosevelt Island Orchestra, consisting of some of New York's finest orchestral and chamber musicians alongside promising young talent from top conservatories.
-Invitations to conduct the orchestras of Santa Fe Pro Musica, Greater Bridgeport Symphony, Orlando, and The Orchestra Now at Bard New York follow.
+In 2015, Hochman developed an auto-immune condition affecting his left hand and decided to pursue his longstanding interest in conducting, studying with Alan Gilbert at Juilliard where he was granted the Bruno Walter Scholarship and the Charles Schiff Award.
+He has assisted Louis Langrée, Paavo Järvi, and Edo De Waart and created the Roosevelt Island Orchestra, consisting of some of New York's finest orchestral and chamber musicians alongside promising young talent from top conservatories.
+Invitations to conduct the orchestras of Santa Fe Pro Musica, Greater Bridgeport Symphony, Orlando, and The Orchestra Now at Bard, New York, followed.

-Fully recovered, Hochman re-emerges as pianist in 2018.
-He records Mozart Piano Concertos Nos.
+Fully recovered, Hochman re-emerged as pianist in 2018.
+He recorded Mozart Piano Concertos Nos.
 17 and 24, playing and directing the English Chamber Orchestra (Avie Records).
-He presents the complete Mozart Piano Sonatas at the Israel Conservatory in Tel Aviv, performs Beethoven sonatas for Daniel Barenboim as part of a filmed workshop at the Pierre Boulez Saal in Berlin, and plays both Beethoven and Kurtág for Kurtág himself at the Budapest Music Centre.
+He presented the complete Mozart Piano Sonatas at the Israel Conservatory in Tel Aviv, performed Beethoven sonatas for Daniel Barenboim as part of a filmed workshop at the Pierre Boulez Saal in Berlin, and played both Beethoven and Kurtág for Kurtág himself at the Budapest Music Centre.